 - Not only are there three different types of PEX piping, but there are also 4 different colors.
-Red pipe carries hot water whereas blue pipe carries cold water.
+The red pipe carries hot water whereas the blue pipe carries cold water.
 There are gray and while pipes as well that can carry either cooler or hot water.
 Although not all centers carry gray PEX piping.

 Great for remodeling homes

 PEX piping is thick and flexible making it ideal for “fishing” it through long lengths.
-It also requires less connections, using cinch or crimp rings, which will cost around $40 each.
+It also requires fewer connections, using cinch or crimp rings, which will cost around $40 each.
 PRoPEX expansion fittings are used to fit the system.
-These fittings actually grow stronger over the years, making it highly leak resistant.
+These fittings actually grow stronger over the years, making them highly leak-resistant.

 Pros of PEX